faizalrf/documentation/Xpand-10.5-ES.md

 - **`xpand_master_skip_dml_binlog=1`**
   - This ensures that Xpand table related DML statements are not captured in the binary logs, because these are already handled by Xpand engine natively
 - **`xpand_replicate_alter_as_create_select=1`**
-  - When someone ALTERs an Xpand table to a local InnoDB or local table, capture all the rows in the binary logs because this must be replciated to other MariaDB nodes.
+  - When someone ALTERs an Xpand table to a local InnoDB or local table, capture all the rows in the binary logs because this must be replicated to other MariaDB nodes.
 - **`xpand_slave_ignore_ddl=1`**
   - This ensures that the DDL statements for Xpand tables are not captured in the binary logs, because these are handled and distributed automatically by Xpand natively.